thealphacubicle/boston-core-mcp/docs/LAMBDA_DEPLOYMENT.md

-# Boston OpenData MCP Server - Lambda Version
+# Boston OpenData MCP Server - Lambda Deployment Guide

-This is a Lambda-compatible version of the Boston OpenData MCP server using MCPEngine for production deployment on AWS Lambda.
+This guide covers deploying and developing with the Lambda-compatible version of the Boston OpenData MCP server using MCPEngine for production deployment on AWS Lambda.

 ## Overview